 This project investigated the tensile and fatigue performance of punched holes in structural steel plates and connections using modern bridge steel.
-A larger and more systematic approach than past research was used throughout this project.
-The primary focus was on tension members, such as braces and cross frames, as they are the most likely to fabricated with punched holes.
+This project used a larger and more systematic approach than past research.
+The primary focus was on tension members, such as braces and cross frames, as they are the most likely to be fabricated with punched holes.
 For members in compression, the hole forming technique is not relevant.
 Other connection types, such as the ends of beams, are anticipated to behave in a manner similar to tension members.
 Before discussing the goals of this project, the method in which modern codes deal with punched holes and tension members is discussed.